 At the risk of sounding like Captain Obvious, let me share with you one final tip for choosing the perfect color palette for your home:

 When it comes down to it, it’s all about what makes YOU feel good.
-Let your personality shine in your home by choosing paint colors and decor that you love, rather than going by the rules.
+Let your personality shine by choosing paint colors you love rather than following the “rules”.
 And that, my friends, is one of my best tips for choosing the perfect paint colors for your home.

 Modern Farmhouse Color Palette for the Whole House

-This done-for-you farmhouse color palette is made up of a white-white, a neutral greige, a light blue, and two soft greens.
+This done-for-you farmhouse color palette consists of a white-white, a creamy white, two soft greens, a light blue, and a neutral greige.

 In this palette: